cgarciagl/Yupii/README.md

 # Yupii
 ![Yupii Icon] (http://i61.tinypic.com/34dojrd.png)

-This is a package for CodeIgniter that allows you to easily create Business Applications in the blink of an eye!!
+Yupii is a package for CodeIgniter that allows you to easily create Business Applications in the blink of an eye!!

 http://cgarciagl.github.io/Yupii/